 Accommodations-Housing in Budapest

 You need to complete a BSM “Housing/Roommate” form.
-The link to the form is found within the application system acceptance email you receive.
+The link to the form is found within an email you will receive from email@example.com.
 Students will be housed in furnished apartments approved by BSM.
 Lodging is arranged by our Hungarian BSM Staff along with roommate assignments upon completion of your BSM Housing/Roommate form after acceptance.

 If you have indicated that you prefer living with a Hungarian family, I should warn you that most families in Budapest live in small apartments with just one bathroom.
 Please let me know well before you leave if you have special accommodation needs, e.g., do you have allergies, do you wish to be in a non-smoking environment, etc.